IRS Meets Relaying: Joint Resource Allocation and Passive Beamforming Optimization: System Model and Transmission Protocol

 \section{System Model and Transmission Protocol}

-As shown in Fig.~\ref{system}, we consider an IRS-assisted downlink communication system, where the transmission from an AP to its associated user is aided by an IRS that consists of $M$ passive reflecting elements and a smart controller.
-Note that besides adjusting the IRS reflection and exchanging (control/channel) information with the AP, the IRS controller also acts as a potential decode-and-forward (DF) relay in our considered system to enhance the user rate performance and/or IRS coverage range.
+As shown in Fig.~\ref{system}, we consider an IRS-assisted downlink communication system, where the transmission from an AP to its associated user is aided by an IRS that consists of $M$ passive reflecting elements \rev{connected to a smart controller via a wire link.} Note that besides adjusting the IRS reflection and exchanging (control/channel) information with the AP, the IRS controller also acts as a potential decode-and-forward (DF) relay in our considered system to enhance the user rate performance and/or IRS coverage range.
 Thus, we refer to this new IRS-assisted communication scenario with IRS controller relaying as the ``relaying IRS-assisted communication".